10 Amazing Shows Like "Stranger Things" Nobody Should Miss out On

 How far is too far?
 How do we define rape?
 By the end of the first season, you’ll find yourself grappling with these uncomfortable questions that have no right answers.

 Westworld does a commendable job of pulling you with its intriguing plotline and ambitious scope right from the get-go.
-From the moment you lay your eyes on the humungous theme park, you know that Westworld is going to be very different from other contemporary soap operas out there.
+From the moment you lay your eyes on the humongous theme park, you know that Westworld is going to be very different from other contemporary soap operas out there.
+I loved it so much that I compiled a list of some other shows like Westworld for everyone to check out.

 This series is the biggest surprise I’ve come across in recent times.
 Every episode is unique and has a different storyline and actors.
 The only thing common between the stories is their jab at the current absurd world we live in.
 It’s one of those shows you’ll either love or loathe with passion.
 Give the first couple of episodes a shot and see how you like it.